Lesson 2 — Resampling to ask if new data still belongs

 1. Q1.
 You watch 10 draws come in, then watch another 90.
 Which statement is more accurate?

 2. Q2.
-After 200 draws, the bootstrap 95% interval on ȳ is roughly 1.4 cm wide.
-After 800 draws it will be roughly:
+The bootstrap CI on ȳ is your sense of "how wrong could ȳ still be?"
+After 200 draws it is roughly 1.4 cm wide.
+After 800 draws (4× more data) it should be roughly:

 Stream at least 80 draws to unlock Stage B. 0/80 draws